 NBEO Data Breach Lawsuit

 BREAKING: SSH wins appeal in NBEO data breach class action.
-Read a copy of the opinion here.

 On July 14, 2017, Stueve Siegel Hanson filed its second class action lawsuit against the National Board of Examiners in Optometry (NBEO), the primary testing organization in the field of optometry in the United States.
 The lawsuit alleges that NBEO, or a party within its control, suffered a data breach involving the Personal Information of thousands of prospective and practicing optometrists.